pineapplemachine/PyDwarf/scripts/pineapple/readme.md

 Adds a reaction to get aluminum bars from bauxite and cryolite and reduces the value of aluminum to account for the increased availability.

+## butcherinorganic

+Butchering creatures of inorganic composition will (often) yield the corresponding raw materials, such as logs or boulders or metal bars.

 ## deerappear

 Useful for changing the tile and color of single creatures.
 The default arguments change the appearance of deer from a brown D to a yellow d.